 Add Cinnamon for Fragrance

 So what are you waiting for?
-Gather your pumpkin carving tools and start carving a DIY pumpkin for October 31.
-Make sure your Jack-o’-lantern is different and better than your neighbors, and don’t forget to share your designs with us.
+Gather your pumpkin carving tools and start carving a pumpkin for the October 31st night.
+Make sure your jack-o’-lantern is different and better than your neighbors, and don’t forget to share your creations with us.